ericschulman/metrics/README.md

 # metrics
-Python Code for UTexas Metrics I, plus lectures and stuff
+Python Code for UTexas Metrics I and Metrics II

+Plus some bonus stuff from Hansen's book